Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: The Arithmetic Fundamental Lemma

 The AFL conjecture has been verified for $n\leq 3$ in \cite{Zhang}.
 Note that if $n\leq 3$, then any regular semi-simple element $g\in U(J_1)_{\mr{rs}}$ is artinian.
 There exists a slight simplification of this computation in \cite{Mihatsch} which relies on Proposition \ref{propEqAFL}.

 More cases of the AFL for any $n$, but under restrictive conditions on $g$, have been verified by Rapoport, Terstiege and Zhang in \cite{RTZ}.
 Note that in these cases, $g$ is also artinian.
-Up to now, there are no known results for degenerate intersections, i.e.\! for the case $\dim \Delta \cap \Delta_g \geq 1$.

-We have introduced the AFL conjecture in the so-called inhomogeneous formulation.
-There is also the equivalent homogeneous version which is more systematic from a group-theoretic point of view.
-We refer the reader to the article \cite{RSZ} of Rapoport, Smithling and Zhang.
-The three authors also introduce a variant of the AFL for a ramified quadratic extension $E/E_0$ and verify it for $n\leq 3$.
+Their proof was subsequently simplified by Li and Zhu \cite{LZ1,LZ2} and He, Li and Zhu \cite{HLZ}.

 Before we continue, we would like to modify the AFL for Lie algebras slightly.
 Namely let $y\in \mfs(E_0)_{\mr{rs}}$ match $x\in \mfu(J_1)$ of the form